tihado/vidzly-2025/README.md

 ## 🎬 How It Works

 1. **Upload Your Raw Footage** - Drop your clips through the Gradio web interface
-2. **Use AI-Powered Tools** - Leverage our suite of MCP tools for video analysis, editing, and enhancement
+2. **Describe Your Vision** - Optionally provide a description of the mood, style, or vibe you want
-3. **AI Works Its Magic** - Our intelligent system analyzes, edits, and polishes your content
+3. **AI Agents Work Their Magic** - Our two-agent system intelligently plans and executes:
-4. **Download & Share** - Get your scroll-stopping masterpiece
+   - **Script Writer/Director Agent**: Analyzes videos, creates composition scripts, and generates music
+   - **Video Editor Agent**: Executes video composition, extracts frames, and generates thumbnails
+4. **Get Your Masterpiece** - Receive a polished video with thumbnail overlay on the first frame

 ## 🛠️ Available Tools